[photo: cow parsnip at Rose Creek Preserve]

 & not situated in a “finite” place, but always passing through, adding our lines to

-If ecopoetical thinking attends to relationships between organisms and their shared environments, and to the material and ideological processes that shape these, then inhibitory-poetical thinking is wound up in, bound up with, and responsive to these, and contributes to place as it is being constituted, and knowledges thereof are being constituted, one and the same.
+If ecopoetical thinking attends to relationships between organisms and their shared environments, and to the material and ideological processes that shape these, then inhabitory-poetical thinking is wound up in, bound up with, and responsive to these.
+To maintain an ihabitory practice to to contribute to place as it is being constituted, and knowledges thereof being constituted - recognizing that these are one and the same.